-So, what is real value, well, it isn’t just the surface level info a visitor can get anywhere.
+So, what is “real value”?
+It isn't just the surface-level info a visitor can get anywhere.
 The challenge here is to get over the fear of giving away too much – which many companies are afraid of.
-On the other hand, you would rather give away a couple secrets to gain new customers than hold onto them and not acquire new leads.
+Wouldn’t you rather give away a couple of secrets to gain new customers than hold onto them and not acquire new leads?

-The best place to look is within your own company.
-What tools do you use, what questions do your customers have and what secret tactics or methods do you covet.
-Giving away a lot can ballon you over the competition and significantly increase prospect confidence.
+The best place to look for these resources and areas of expertise is within your own company.
+What tools do you use, what questions do your customers have and what secret tactics or methods do you covet?
+Giving away more than the competition can give your company an edge balloon and significantly increase prospect confidence.

 And lastly, make it unique in some way.
 Today, people are inundated with information and content because the tactic has significantly grown in popularity.
-Whether the information is unique or the delivery, it must stand out.
+Whether the information or the delivery is unique, it must stand out.

-Consider different media such as video, animation or apps – maybe even consider past tactics such as direct mail.
-If you can make the information valuable and unique while delivering in an unexpected way, it will pay off in spades.
+Consider different media such as video, animation, or apps – maybe even consider past tactics such as direct mail.
+If you can make the information valuable and unique while delivering it in an unexpected way, it will pay off in spades.